top of page

 Sound Youth Neurodiversity Collective Founder

-Mary is a Hanen-certified provider in both It Takes Two to Talk® and More Than Words® for social communication.
-She is also a Level 2 trained SOS Approach to Feeding®, and helps support individuals using strategies such as Natural Language Acquisition for gestalt language processors, and Collaborative and Proactive Solutions.
+Mary is Hanen certified in It Takes Two to Talk and More Than Words for social communication, Level 2 trained in the SOS Approach to Feeding, and incorporates approaches such as Natural Language Acquisition for gestalt language processors and Collaborative and Proactive Solutions.
+She supports children with a wide range of communication differences, feeding challenges, and social emotional and behavioral needs, with a strong focus on understanding what is underneath challenging behaviors.

 Crys Hassler, M.S.Ed., CCC-SLP (they/them)